cgiacomini/vagrant--kubernetes/examples/015-PrivateRegistryAsPod/RegistrySetup.md

    --cert <certificate> \
    -n docker-registry
 ```
-Or we can create its own proper yaml file as follow.
+Or we can create a yaml so would be easier to reaply in case we need to do so.
-This way would be easier to reaply in case we need to do so.
+The format of the yaml file is as follow:
 ```
 ---
 apiVersion: v1